MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 # Invite a user to join a one-time call (public preview) in Dynamics 365 Remote Assist

+> [!IMPORTANT]
+> A preview feature is a feature that is not complete, but is made available before it’s officially in a release so customers can get early access and provide feedback.
+Preview features aren’t meant for production use and may have limited or restricted functionality.
+Microsoft doesn't provide support for this preview feature.
+Microsoft Dynamics 365 Technical Support won’t be able to help you with issues or questions.
+Preview features aren't meant for production use and are subject to a [separate supplemental terms of use](https://docs.microsoft.com/dynamics365/legal/supp-dynamics365-preview).

 There are several scenarios in which a Dynamics 365 Remote Assist user may want to enable an external user without a Dynamics 365 Remote Assist license or Teams license (such as a B2B vendor, B2B customer, or B2C customer) to join a Dynamics 365 Remote Assist call on an ad-hoc, one-time basis.
 Examples:

 - A customer service agent wants to transition from a phone call to a mixed-reality video call to visually assess a product, and overlay mixed-reality instructions to guide their customer through the repair in real time.